shilangyu/driveignore/README.md

 You can get all the help about each command by using the `--help` (`-h`) flag.

-- Create a folder and add it to your downloaded google drive watch list
+- Create an empty folder and add it to the google drive watch list
 - Create a `.driveignore` the same way you would a `.gitignore` in the root of a directory you wish to sync
 - run `driveignore upload [path to your folder from step 1]`.
 The current working directory will be cloned to the drive folder with respect to the `.driveignore` blacklist